psatler/mobile-flashcards/README.md

     npm start
     ```

+To run tests, instead of `npm start`, you should use `npm test` or `npm test -- --coverage` to see the coverage report at the end.

 ## Where this project was tested on

 make a table here

+## Some Features

+- The user can add a deck to a list of decks.
+Add a card to a specific deck.
+Test himself/herself doing quiz.
+- At the main screen there is an animated header which shrinks as the user scrolls up (it has to have several decks to see this effect happen).
+- At the Add New Deck screen, the user can also insert an image avatar from camera roll it's gives the app permission to have access to.
+- There is also a local notification fired at 10 AM daily to remember the user to study a quiz if he hasn't done this.
+When the user completes a quiz, the nofication is cancelled and re-scheduled for the following day at 10 AM again.

+## Main Dependencies

+* [React-Native:](https://facebook.github.io/react-native/) Build native mobile apps using JavaScript and React
+* [Expo:](https://expo.io/learn) Free and open source toolchain built around React Native to help you build native iOS and Android projects using JavaScript and React
+* [Redux:](https://redux.js.org/) A predictable state container for JavaScript apps.
+* [React-redux:](https://github.com/reduxjs/react-redux) Official React bindings for Redux
+* [Redux-Thunk:](https://github.com/reduxjs/redux-thunk) Thunk middleware for Redux
+* [React-Navigation:](https://reactnavigation.org/) Routing and navigation for your React Native apps
+* [React-Native-Progress:](https://github.com/oblador/react-native-progress) Progress indicators and spinners for React Native using ReactART.
+* [Jest Unit Testing:](https://jestjs.io/) Delightful JavaScript Testing developed by Facebook
+* [Enzyme JS Testing Utility:](http://airbnb.io/enzyme/) Developed by Airbnb to make it easier to assert React Components.

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).